June 30, 2022 - Leandro Conceicao

 The expert stated that the growth in the area stems from the sharp technological advances in recent years.
 “The technology has brought about a great improvement in image processors and the development of probes that reach higher frequencies.
 Today, in the universe of dermatological research, we talk about 70 MHz.
 It is still a distant reality, but, in Brazil, we have people today who carry devices with a 33 MHz probe and carry out very interesting studies”, he said.

-“For you to be complete within the dermatological ultrasound, the ideal is to have a probe of 24 MHz, 22 MHz, and the others as well, because it is natural in this type of exam that we change probes a lot during the execution.
-So, having 18 MHz, 15 MHz...
-And, if possible, also different formats, at least one, ideally 18 MHz, for areas with irregular surfaces”, continued Julia Zavariz.
+“For you to be complete with dermatological ultrasound, the ideal is to have a probe of 24 MHz, 22 MHz, and the others as well, because it is natural in this type of examination that we change probes a lot throughout the execution.
+So, having 18 MHz, 15 MHz… And, if possible, also different formats, at least one, ideally 18 MHz, for areas with irregular surfaces”, continued Julia Zavariz.
 “For the professional, in this context, it is necessary to understand the need to update, which implies time, investment and interest in learning.”

 As a relatively new segment, dermatological ultrasound faces challenges related to factors such as costs and charging health operators and patients, also addressed in the webinar.